-Criticism makes children feel rejected or dejected and does not motivate them to do better.
-Giving negative inputs is not helpful to the child.
-This does not mean that adults should not express their unhappiness when children's behaviour is unacceptable.
-The correction in behaviour can be done in a non-judgemental and affirming way, rather than with criticism.
+Criticism makes adolescents feel rejected or dejected and does not motivate them to do better.
+Giving negative inputs is not helpful.
+This does not mean that adults should not express their unhappiness when their behaviour is unacceptable.
+This can be done in a non-judgmental and affirming way, rather than with criticism.